MetaBarj0/shangelog-tools/README.md

 Note that you cannot pass both `-w` and `-d` at the same time.
 Those arguments are mutually exclusive.

-## Package tools

-### TODO

-Run the `package-generate.sh` script to produce a single script you can install everywhere.
-Use the `--help` option to get usage information.

 # WHEN

 ## Generating changelogs